Precision-Medical-Imaging-Group/HOPE-Segmenter-Kids/docs/nf1.md

 The software is developed and maintained by the [Precision Medical Imaging](https://research.childrensnational.org/labs/precision-medical) lab at Children’s National Hospital in Washington, DC, USA.

-**Copyright Notification**  Copyright 2024 Children's National Medical Center and Universidad Polit&eacute;cnica de Madrid.
+**Copyright Notification**  Copyright 2025 Children's National Medical Center.

 # Contributors